Our big boy has finally arrived. It was a long and tedious wait but I’m very glad we waited and he got to choose his own birthday.

 I did everything I could to prepare for that day, but it just didn’t work out.
 If there is one thing I have learnt from going through what I did, it’s that you need to be open to accept whatever turn your birthing may take – a hypnobirthing affirmation I silently chose to ignore.
 If things don’t go as planned, that’s okay.
 That just wasn’t the path you or your baby were meant to take.
 Every life experience teaches you something new about yourself and those closest to you and I truly believe that everything happens for a reason.

-Society made me believe that if you don’t have a natural birth, you aren’t womanly enough or strong enough, you didn’t reach deep enough and access your true feminine power.
+For some reason I had this belief that if you don’t have a natural birth, you aren’t womanly enough or strong enough, you didn’t reach deep enough and access your true feminine power.
 Well trust me, after 38 hours of labour it took a lot of feminine power to give in and accept a caesar.

-A caesar is not always “the easy way out”.
+A caesar is not “the easy way out”.
 It’s a massive surgery that demands a massive recovery.

 At first I felt so disappointed in myself that I couldn’t do it.
 I felt so ashamed that I couldn’t get it right.
 When I looked down at my scar every morning after a shower, I’d sob as I thought back on my experience.
 But I’ve come to realize that’s not the best mindset to have.
 Why do I feel ashamed?
 Look at the perfect little human that I made!
 Okay Dad had a little something to do with that too 😉